Container Orchestration Beyond Just Kubernetes

 Pros

-- +Simpler than Kubernetes with good scalability
+- +Simpler than Kubernetes with good scalability up to thousands of nodes

-- +Seamless integration with the HashiCorp stack
+- +Seamless integration with HashiCorp Consul and Vault

 Cons

-- -Smaller ecosystem than Kubernetes
+- -Smaller ecosystem and less community tooling than Kubernetes

-- -Fewer cloud provider integrations
+- -Fewer direct cloud provider integrations than managed Kubernetes

-- -License changes create uncertainty
+- -License changes to BSL create uncertainty for some users

 4. Amazon ECS